What is Multigenerational Worship?

-Many Unitarian Universalist congregations and communities are embracing Multigenerational Ministry.
-We are talking about a ministry that brings all of our people together, regardless of age; a congregational life where all are welcomed, included, and encouraged to lead and participate at any age.
-When we bring the ages together to minister to and with each other — children, youth, young adults, emerging adults, the middle aged, older adults and elders — we build a whole community, not fractured or siloed by age.
+Many Unitarian Universalist congregations and communities are embracing Multigenerational Ministry that brings all of our people together, regardless of age, a congregational life where all are welcomed, included, and encouraged to lead and participate at any age.
+When we bring the ages together to minister to and with each other — children, youth, young adults,

 We need multigenerational faith communities for so many reasons, but our culture conspires to keep the generations apart and isolate them from each other:

 - We are more age-segregated as a society now than perhaps ever before

 - Younger generations of adults are more transient and mobile than previous generations

 - Older generations have moved out of the neighborhoods and into retirement communities, nursing homes, and assisted living facilities, often not in the same town or state as their families.
 At the same time, children are further segregated in schools and extracurricular activities.

 - In many congregations, worship, educational programs, and other events are geared for only specific age groups and don’t provide opportunities for interaction between and among members of all ages and stages.

 We need these multigenerational connections!
 The separation in our culture causes us to miss each generation’s insights, history, and perspectives.
 When contact with multiple generations decreases or is non-existent, we lose touch with one another’s physical, emotional, social, and spiritual needs.
 And in turn, we are diminished by the separation.

 According to Judith A. Frediani (from Essex Conversations), a multigenerational community is one in which: